Jdeandrade22/proj2JordanDeAndrade/README.md

 ✅ **Collection Counter**: Always visible at the top of the screen
 ✅ **Portal System**: Unlocks at 9 items, leads to next level
 ✅ **Three Levels**: Progress through Level 1 → Level 2 → Level 3 (Final Boss!)
-✅ **Animated NPCs**: 2 NPCs on Level 2, 4 NPCs + 2 CARS on Level 3 for ultimate challenge!
+✅ **Animated NPCs**: 4 diverse NPCs on Level 2, 6 NPCs + 2 CARS on Level 3 for ultimate challenge!
 ✅ **Animated Player**: Cat sprite with 8 directional walk animations
 ✅ **Boundary Collision**: Player cannot move off the map
 ✅ **Embedded Assets**: All assets loaded using go:embed